DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 <h2 class="post-h2">3.
 Schedule 1</h2>

 Schedule 1 is a management game where you play as a small-time drug dealer and build your own drug empire from the ground up.
-It’s all about control, simulation, and manipulation—and its minimal visuals serve to keep attention on the ideas and anxieties it provokes.
+It’s all about control, simulation, and manipulation—and its minimal visuals serve to keep attention on its ideas and anxieties.

 <img class="img-fluid post-image w-100" src="/assets/img/blog/schedule-1.jpg">